 - Your attorney deducts legal fees, court costs, etc.

-- Your attorney forwards a check to you.
+- Your car accident attorney forwards a check to you.

 Other Factors To Consider Regarding Settlement After A Car Accident